wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 <hr>

-## Day 1 - Follow Along Demonstration of elements of HTML page.
+## Day 1 - Follow along demonstration of HTML page elements

-On our first day we will create an HTML file and start adding elements, cover the normal document flow of elements, bring in outside pictures, fonts, and view the code on the browser's developer tool throught a hands on exercise.
+On our first day we will create an HTML file and start adding elements, cover the normal document flow of elements, bring in outside pictures, fonts, and view the code on the browser's developer tool through a hands on exercise.

 ### Homework for day 1

 Visit [W3Schools](http://www.w3schools.com/html/default.asp) and go from the Introduction section through the Comments section but skip the Style section.

-Visit a few webpages and view their source to get a feel for what code looks like for various pages.
+Visit a few webpages and view their source by right-clicking anywhere on the page and selecting View source from the dropdown menu to get a feel for what code looks like for various pages.
 You will not understand all of it, but you will get a sense of how it is structured.

 Replicate website.
 This is skills practice and if you get stuck, don't worry, because we will go over this in the next class.